See what our grads are doing

 Shauna Ackerman, Class of 2003

 “I now reside in Lancaster, Penn. where I am employed at The Fulton Opera House.
 I am a full-time assistant stage manager, working on at least seven shows a season.
-Some of the productions I will be working on include ‘Ragtime,’ ‘The Secret Garden,’ ‘Enchanted April,’ and ‘Seussical the Musical.’
+Some of the productions I worked on include ‘Ragtime,’ ‘The Secret Garden,’ ‘Enchanted April,’ and ‘Seussical the Musical.’
 The Fulton is a beautiful historical equity house that has been used as a theatre for over 150 years.
-Its staff produces at least ten of their own shows a season in addition to welcoming many other companies to perform in their great venue.
-You can learn more about the Fulton by going to www.atthefulton.org.

 “Many things that I learned at Plattsburgh helped prepare me for the ‘real world,’ most important of which was all of my hands-on stage managing experience.
 Being able to work on many different types of shows with several directors not only prepared me for stage-managing, but also equipped me with the interpersonal skills to work well with a variety of people.
 As a result, I have developed leadership, organizational, personal, and a variety of other skills that I use every day, both in and out of the office.
 I believe that the traits I have developed as a result of my experiences at Plattsburgh are responsible for my success thus far and for the future achievements I hope to accomplish.